-\textbf{Control using convex optimizations:} Convex optimization-based frameworks, such as CCP, have been applied in the field of optimal control in some papers, such as \cite{Debrouwere2013-ds_diehl,2011diehl}.
-Recently, these frameworks have also been applied in interdisciplinary research between formal methods and control theory.
-For example, \cite{Cubuktepe2021ConvexOF} considered parameter synthesis problems in MDPs, and \cite{WANG2022104965} derived the invariant barrier certificate condition for unbounded time safety.
-Despite the recent popularity of convex optimization, its application to STL specifications has not yet been explored extensively, although several convex optimization-based frameworks for STL specifications are available, such as \cite{maria,Mao2022-rq}.
-While \cite{maria} focuses on the decomposition of global STL specifications assigned to multi-agent systems into local STL tasks, our framework addresses the trajectory synthesis problem for a single system.
-Additionally, \cite{Mao2022-rq} applied a convex optimization-based approach for STL specifications, but their solver had to constrain the updates within a trust region, unlike CCP-based approaches, and their approximated parts are completely different from ours.
+\textbf{Control using convex optimizations:} Convex optimization frameworks, such as CCP, have been applied in optimal control in several works, including~\cite{Debrouwere2013-ds_diehl,2011diehl}.
+More recently, these frameworks have been utilized in interdisciplinary research bridging formal methods and control theory.
+For instance,~\cite{Cubuktepe2021ConvexOF} addressed parameter synthesis problems in MDPs, while~\cite{WANG2022104965} derived invariant barrier certificate conditions to ensure unbounded time safety.
+Despite the growing popularity of convex optimization, its application to STL specifications remains relatively unexplored.
+Although several convex optimization-based frameworks for STL specifications exist, such as~\cite{maria,Mao2022-rq}, their focuses differ from our approach.
+For instance,~\cite{maria} emphasizes the decomposition of global STL specifications for multi-agent systems into local STL tasks, whereas our framework addresses controller synthesis for a single system.
+Similarly,~\cite{Mao2022-rq} employs a convex optimization-based approach for STL specifications, but their solver constrains updates within a trust region, differing from CCP-based approaches.
+Moreover, the approximated components of their method are fundamentally distinct from our approach.

-Furthermore, there has been no previous work that applies the CCP idea to control problems with STL specifications, except for the conference version of this paper \cite{stlccp}, which essentially corresponds to the contribution presented in Subsection~\ref{subsec:contribution} (i).
-However, the robustness decomposition approach presented in this paper is applicable to a wider range of STL specifications than the simple specification considered in \cite{stlccp}.
-Furthermore, all contributions listed in Subsection~\ref{subsec:contribution} (ii) and (iii) are not covered in the conference paper.